bbauska/BI-JS-for-webdev/README.md

 Next, we can say try and into this try block, we can say let result = divide(10,0);.
 And let&apos;s create an error, so we can say console.log(&apos;Result: &apos;, result);.

 And we can also have a catch, so it will catch for any errors, and then we can say console.log(&apos;Error: &apos;,error.message).

-So in this particular example, the divide function throws an error if the second argument b is 0.
+In this particular example, the divide function throws an error if the second argument b is 0.

-So when running this code, an error is thrown, so let&apos;s check that out.
+When running this code, an error is thrown, so let&apos;s check that out.

-So let&apos;s refresh, and you can see in the console, we have error cannot divide by zero, and here the catch block is executed.
+Let&apos;s refresh, and you can see in the console, we have error cannot divide by zero, and here the catch block is executed.
 The error message can be accessed using this error.message property that allows you to display custom error messages or handle errors gracefully, so let&apos;s summarize this.

 By understanding these debugging techniques and concepts, beginners can effectively identify and resolve issues in their JavaScript code.
 Debugging plays a vital role in development process and helps improve the functionality and quality of your JavaScript applications.
 Learn more about Advance JS Techniques

 **Working with arrays and objects in JavaScript**